 Most candidates go into salary negotiations without the right skills to secure the best possible offer.
-This is one of the key reasons candidates lose out on chances to earn higher amounts earlier in their careers, limiting future earnings and wealth creation.
+This is one of the key reasons candidates lose out on chances to earn higher compensations earlier in their careers, limiting future earnings and wealth creation.

 At Interview Kickstart, dedicated coaches help students develop the right strategies for salary negotiations.
 This includes learning how to line up interviews at multiple companies to get competing offers, how to manage and leverage offers received, and how to drive price discovery, anchor early, and negotiate for higher salaries based on market data.

 Companies also pressure candidates to accept offers quickly to prevent them from ‘shopping around’ for a better deal.
-It’s common practice for candidates to leverage an offer from one company to get competing offers from other companies.
+It’s a common practice for candidates to leverage an offer from one company to get competing offers from other companies.

 Recruiters tend to be appreciative if candidates offer clarity on how much time they would require to consider the offer.
-This way candidates can continue interviewing with other companies without the pressure of having to close on an existing offer.
+This way you can continue interviewing with other companies without the pressure of having to close on an existing offer.